 - 3 attempts allowed within 12 months of CIRO registration

-CIRO doesn't publish a hard threshold.
-The working assumption from prep providers is ~60% on a scaled score.
-The exam is scaled, not raw — your reported result accounts for difficulty variation across question pools.
+CIRO does not publish a hard pass threshold.
+The working assumption from prep providers and early-cohort data is about 60% on a scaled basis.
+Because the exam is scaled, the raw number of questions you need correct shifts slightly per form to account for difficulty.

-You see your scaled result immediately at the test centre.
-Element-level breakdown comes by email within a few business days.
+You see your scaled result on screen at the test centre as soon as you submit.
+Element-level breakdown arrives by email within a few business days: that is what tells you which of the 9 elements pulled your score down.

 Cost